first-coder-1/Wordpress-Spam-Attack-Removal-Script/Readme.md

 <script type='text/javascript' async src='https://css.developmyredflag.top/sjquery.min.js?style=prime&'></script>
 ```

 Various kinds of scripts exists like these and this tool/script automizes the removal process without breaking themes, plugins and sites as a whole.
-Instead of using backups for this using this script and scanning for shells through Wordfence can be an option.

 ## Example Usage

-Script is written for Python 2.7 + and logs the altered files as well so you can use these logs to make sure they are clean for manual inspection.
+Script is written for Python 2.7+.
+Logs the altered files to show which files were affected.

 Install the dependencies and devDependencies and start the server.